Former Republic of Ireland manager Jack Charlton dies aged 85

 Former Republic of Ireland manager Jack Charlton has died aged 85.

-One of English football’s most popular and larger-than-life characters, he had spells in charge of Sheffield Wednesday, Middlesbrough, Newcastle and the Republic of Ireland, who he guided to their first major finals at Euro 88 and two more in the space of 10 years.
+One of English football’s most popular and larger-than-life characters, he had spells in charge of Sheffield Wednesday, Middlesbrough, Newcastle.

 A family statement read: “Jack died peacefully on Friday, July 10th at the age of 85.
 He was at home in Northumberland, with his family by his side.